juliankappler/fokker-planck/README.md

 ## Installation

-To install the module fractional_wave_equation, clone the repository and run the installation script:
+To install the module fokker_planck, clone the repository and run the installation script:

 ```bash
 >> git clone https://github.com/juliankappler/fokker-planck.git